furkancankay/LetterCounterLibrary/README.md

-# ∑ Letter Counter ∑
+# ➕ Letter Counter ➕

-This project was developed for fun. :)
+This project was developed for my improving. :)

 In this project, it was aimed to turn a simple function into a library.